rickstaa/livepeer-reward-watchdog/README.md

 export TELEGRAM_BOT_TOKEN=your_bot_token
 export TELEGRAM_CHAT_ID=your_chat_id

-go run main.go --delay=2h --notify-interval=1h <orchestrator-address> wss://arb1.arbitrum.io/ws
+go run main.go --delay=2h --check-interval=1h <orchestrator-address> wss://arb1.arbitrum.io/ws
 ```

 - `--delay` sets how long to wait after a new round before sending the first warning (default: 2h).
-- `--notify-interval` sets how often to repeat the warning if the reward is not called (default: no repeat).
+- `--check-interval` sets how often to check and repeat the warning if the reward is not called (default: 1h).

 ### Docker & Docker Compose